shiminki/universal_quantum_optimal_control/README.md

 Stores pretrained model weights and the optimized pulse sequences:

 * Use these files for direct inference without retraining.
-* Includes checkpoints and sample pulse outputs.
+* Includes sample pulse outputs in csv format.

 ### `train/`